IllyaStarikov/editorial/starikov/pages/balance.md

-# Balance
+# Balance 💼/🏡
+> Balance doesn't mean doing everything; it means doing the right thing.

 **The following are my work-life balance preferences.
-They are subject to change and may be out of date.
-Although these are primarily work-specific, they are generally applicable to my personal life.**
+They are subject to change and may be out of date.**

-*Some companies provide these — they might even call them Balance — but I opt to create my own for completeness and to own the data.*

 **⚖️ TL;DR** Message me anytime, anywhere, anyhow.
 Don’t use send laters with me, I’ll check and message back appropriately.
 Please avoid meetings.
 My reply times can vary, especially in crunch time.
 I have a unique work style — such as sending emails/messages at all times of the day — but I can accommodate anyone.
 I appreciate directness and candor, I value honesty over diplomacy.